dylanmc/CryptoBook/src/05_enigma.rst

   Loading module Cryptol
   Loading module Main
   Main> :set ascii=on
-  Main> let rotorIrev = invertShuffle rotorI
-  Assuming a = 7
+  Main> let rotorIrev = invertPermutation rotorIchars Assuming a = 7
   "UWYGADFPVZBECKMTHXSLRINQOJ"
   Main> rotorIrev @ asciiToIndex 'C'
   'Y'
+  Main> invertPermutation reflBchars == reflBchars True

 Indeed, going from left-to-right (backwards), ``C`` goes to ``Y``.
 Pretty cool, isn't it?
 We worked hard to write this code to save us the hassle of